hofff/contao-shariff/README.md

 Provides sharing links for:

+- AddThis
+- diaspora*
+- facebook
+- Flattr
+- Flipboard
+- LinkedIn
+- Mail (via mailto:)
+- Pinterest
+- Print
+- Qzone
+- reddit
+- StumbleUpon
+- Telegram
+- Tencent Weibo
+- Threema
-- Facebook
+- Tumblr
 - Twitter
+- VK
+- Weibo
 - WhatsApp
-- LinkedIn
-- Xing
-- Pinterest
-- Email (via mailto:)
+- XING

 You can choose your preferred service in the backend module or in the content element.